 Place a generous scoop of the raspberry sauce on top.

-Top it with whipped cream, plus a red Valentine candy, or chocolate!
+Top it with whipped cream (or other topping), plus a red Valentine candy, or chocolate!
 (You can also add in other colors of berries as well, if you’d like).
 These are very good chilled before serving.

 Frozen Pink Sorbet or Ice Cream Pie

-This Valentines Day dessert is made with real fruit strawberry or raspberry sorbet.
+These refreshing Valentines Day desserts are made with real fruit strawberry or raspberry sorbet.
 Of course, strawberry ice cream (as in top photo) is great too.
 Or try strawberry Rice Dream.
 It’s a delicious ice cream substitute, made with naturally sweet rice syrup.
 If you’ve never tried it, do!

 You will need: